 But what if a few days before you sat at your new desk for the first time, you received a friendly video from your new HR manager welcoming you to the company?

 Check out this example from our very own People Ops superstar, Inga, who knows how to make new employees feel extra welcomed before they start their new gig.
-By incorporating text with funny GIFs, Soapbox videos like this one set the perfect tone for easing new employees into a new scene.
+By incorporating text with funny GIFs, video recordings like this one set the perfect tone for easing new employees into a new scene.